Digital Image Processing and Analysis

 Learning Outcomes

-- Define and describe concepts of image and video processing and analysis
+- Define and describe the concepts of image processing and analysis

-- List examples of digital image and video processing applications
+- Explain selected applications of digital image processing and analysis

 - Analyze a practical image processing and analysis problem

-- Combine acquired knowledge and propose a solution to the given problem
+- Combine the acquired knowledge and propose a solution to agiven problem

 - Evaluate a practical solution to an image processing and analysis problem